Why A Plain Text Editor Is An Effective Writing Tool

 In fact, it can open nearly 100 different file types.

-The file is so much smaller than a Word file, and it doesn’t matter what tools the recipient uses.
+The file is much smaller than a Word file, and it doesn’t matter what tools the recipient uses.

 Whatever they use, I know they can open my text file.